 Tropical Public Health Services (Cairns)

-Tropical Public Health Services (Cairns) works collaboratively with internal and external stakeholders including the Communicable Diseases Unit in Brisbane; other health services; government departments; local governments; non-government agencies; research institutions and local communities.
+Tropical Public Health Services (Cairns) works collaboratively with internal and external stakeholders including the Communicable Diseases Branch in Brisbane; other health services; government departments; local governments; non-government agencies; research institutions and local communities.

 Tropical Public Health Services (Cairns) is distinguished from other roles within the health system by its focus on the health and well-being of populations, rather than individuals.
 TPHS (Cairns) focuses on:-

 Tropical Public Health Services (Cairns) provides public health services and support across Far North Queensland to the Cairns and Hinterland Hospital and Health Service and the Torres Cape Hospital and Health Service.

 - Communicable Disease Control – Response to notifiable diseases and outbreaks

 - Immunisation – Advice on immunisation to vaccine service providers and co-ordination of immunisation programs

 - Environmental Health – Monitoring and enforcement of public health legislation and response to environmental health issues